 The rubber manufacturer once sold a variety of products including asbestos-containing floor tiles and adhesives.

 The company made asbestos flooring products, insulation and construction materials from the 1920s to the 1980s.
-Asbestos litigation forced Celotex into bankruptcy in 1990 before creating a $2.46 million asbestos trust fund.
+Asbestos litigation forced Celotex into bankruptcy in 1990 before creating a $2.46 billion asbestos trust fund.

 Congoleum made many brands of asbestos vinyl flooring, including Flor-Ever Vinyl, Fashionflor Cushioned Vinyl and Gold Seal Vinyl Inlaids.

 The company was sued over its role in asbestos exposure.
-Its predecessor, Azrock Industries, also made asbestos flooring.
+Domco acquired Azrock Industries, in 1994, thereby inheriting legal liabilities for the asbestos-containing products produced before the acquisition.

 Flintkote made asbestos roofing materials from the 1930s until the 1980s.
 The company went bankrupt in 2004.
 In 2015 it created an asbestos trust fund.
 Flintkote made vinyl floor tile, flooring felt and floor tile cement.
 They all contained asbestos.